PrestaShop/prestashop-specs/back-office/customer-service/customer-service/dashboard.md

 ### SAVE BUTTON

-When clicking on save, if all settings have well been saved, then a successfull message is displayed: "The settings have been successfully updated."
+When clicking on save, if all settings have well been saved, then a successful message is displayed: "The settings have been successfully updated."

 If all IMAP fields are not filled and if you click on save, then the following information message is displayed: "IMAP configuration is not correct"